apkudo/niagra/README.md

 This is quite simple.
 On server launch, additional command line arguments will be provided in the form `--fd <name>,<fd>`.
 Each of these signifies an open file descriptor passed to the server which can then be used.

-Each socket file descriptor is set as non-blocking, so in node.js can be directly passed to listenFD.
+Each socket file descriptor is set as non-blocking, so in node.js can be directly passed to listen({ fd: *fd* }).

 The server must register to handle SIGUSR1 signals.
 Once this signal is received the server should not `accept` any more connections on provided sockets.